This is a Pro data source. If not available on your plan please upgrade or contact our support team.

 Our Databases data source currently supports MySQL/MariaDB, PostgreSQL, Amazon Redshift, Snowflake and Microsoft SQL Server databases.
 If you're looking for another type of database, request support for it.

 Run through this checklist to prepare your database for connecting to Geckoboard.

 Verify that your database is running correctly and is accessible online.
 To check, run the following command on a computer not logged into your VPN or private network.
 Replace

-Ensure your database accept connections from these Geckoboard IP addresses:
+Ensure your database accepts connections from these Geckoboard IP addresses:

 SHOW VARIABLES LIKE '%ssl%';.
 Learn more about how to enable TLS for MariaDB.

 Geckoboard only allows

 SELECTqueries, but for extra security, we only accept connections from users with read-only access to the DB.

 If your database doesn't allow SSL connections or is not accessible online, you can try these alternative methods.